1. Panel e-filing email: See FAQ #8 if you have a change of email address.

 3. No full e-service to CCAP (yet): CCAP is starting an e-service pilot project.
 Over time, we intend to expand both the number of documents and panel participants in the pilot.
 If you are not yet in the pilot, we thank you for your patience while we work out the logistics here at CCAP for working with e-documents.

 Step 1 – The Third District's e-filing website portal (external link) now accepts first time EOT e-filings which are submitted via a confidential channel (a secure FTP process).
 Please read and follow their site instructions.
+The court clerk's office has confirmed that first-time EOTs may be e-filed in both criminal and dependency cases.
+No paper copies are needed.
+A digital signature is not required.

 E-filing is voluntary in this court.